RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 Adjustments
 ^^^^^^^^^^^

-At the end of processing, Godot offers the possibility to do some standard image adjustments.
+At the end of processing, Rebel Engine offers the possibility to do some standard image adjustments.

 .. image:: img/environment_adjustments.png